Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Lodging

 One of my favorite things about this thru-hike is staying in the rustic and simple tea houses.
 These are very simple ‘guest houses’ in villages where you get a bed (normally twin share), and you can often eat there.
 The bathrooms are shared and simple.
-You don’t have to book in advance for lodging typically.
+You typically don’t have to book lodging in advance.
 There is always a shared area where you eat, gather around the fire, and socialize.

 Best Time of Year to Hike Annapurna Circuit